ryanfortner/gitea-debs/README.md

 # Gitea Debian Repository

+### Repository is no longer supported: use https://raspbian-addons.org instead

 This is a simple Debian repository for the Gitea project, a self-hosted Git solution.

 ### Repository installation